prakarna/test-java-package/README.md

 # Java Test Package

-This project aims to generate a Java JAR library package for testing purposes.
+This project is for testing purposes.

 ## Usage

 `$ mvn package`

-## Copyright

-Computology LLC 2017